The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

 \begin{enumerate}[topsep=2pt,parsep=2pt,partopsep=2pt,itemsep=0pt,label={(\arabic{*})}] \item For the entire article, we work over a fixed algebraically closed field $k$.
 We do not assume that $k$ has characteristic zero.

 \item We use the notation $\Ch$ for the symmetric monoidal category of chain complexes over $k$.
 Whenever needed, we equip it with its projective model structure in which weak equivalences (for short: equivalences) are quasi-isomorphisms and fibrations are degree-wise surjections.
-Following standard terminology, we call a (co)fibration which is also an equivalence a \emph{trivial (co)fibration}.
 By a \emph{(canonical) equivalence} between chain complexes (notation $\simeq$ as opposed to the notation $\cong$ reserved for isomorphisms) we do not necessarily mean a map in either direction, but also allow a (canonical) zigzag.
-We refer to a category enriched over $\Vect$ or $\Ch$ as a \emph{linear} or \emph{differential graded category}, respectively.
-All functors between linear and differential graded categories will assumed to be enriched.